 About space debris

 Satellites in orbit around Earth are used in many areas and disciplines, including space science, Earth observation, meteorology, climate research, telecommunication, navigation and human space exploration.
-They offer a unique resource for collecting scientific data, which lead to unrivalled possibilities for research and exploitation, both scientific and commercial.
+They offer a unique resource for collecting scientific data, commercial opportunities and various essential applications and services, which lead to unrivalled possibilities for research and exploitation.

 However, in the past decades, with increasing space activities, a new and unexpected hazard has started to emerge: space debris.